Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Results

 \subsection{Coverage at different prediction set sizes}

-Larger prediction sets do not always lead to improved coverage (We show how coverage changes with increasing set sizes in \Cref{figure:coverage_against_prediction_set_sizes} in the Appendix).
+Larger prediction sets do not always lead to improved coverage (We show how coverage changes with increasing set sizes for all the datasets and CP methods in \Cref{figure:coverage_against_prediction_set_sizes} in Supplementary material).
 This is especially the case for the datasets with a large number of categories, MLRSNet (46 categories) and ImageNet-Real (1000 categories).
 However, some of the models trained on the CIFAR-10H and FER+ datasets led to better coverage with increasing set size.